derrmru/address-autocomplete/Readme.md

 The props are of the following types:

 ```
-price: number,
-description: string,
-clientId: string,
-currency: string  || this is a three digit currency code e.g. 'EUR', 'GBP' or 'USD'
-paySubmit: function || this function will be called following successful payment transaction in your application.
-Handle the successful transaction however you like.
+placesKey: string - this is your api key.
+The component will handle the rest.
+inputId: string - using distinct id's will allow you to use multiple instances of this component in your form.
+setAddress: function - the formatted address and input field state is made available to the parent component via this function.
+It's up to you what you do with it.

 ```

 ## Dependencies